pollsmor/MKS21X-FinalProject/README.md

   - Game.java
     - Began floor counting code

+***--------------------Stage 2--------------------***

 **Monday 1/7/19**

+Kevin:
+- Created necessary functions and instance variables for Enemy
+- Created necessary functions and instance variables for Player
+- Item class
+- Changed up the looks of the Game, different symbol for the character and colors

 Rachel:
   - FloorDriver.java
     - Created file to test constructors for Room, Floor, and Block.
 Haven't started with Tunnels